mediasp/hold/README.md

 About the model class:

 - There is a basic protocol which your model class needs to observe, in order to work here, so the repository can create, update and read the properties off model instances.
-For now, the only officially-supported model classes are subclasses of LazyData::Struct from the lazy_data gem, and it's best to look at this for reference.
+For now, the only officially-supported model classes are subclasses of ThinModels::Struct from the thin_models gem, and it's best to look at this for reference.
 High on the TODO list though is to make it clear exactly what interface you need to support, and to test against some different model class implementations.
 There's certainly nothing in principle stopping it working with a very basic lightweight plain-old-ruby model class; in fact LazyData pretty much is just one of these, plus some small conveniences (including support for lazy property loading).

 - The model class is also required to have an attribute called 'id', and to implement the :==/:eql/:hash contract based on this id property.
-LazyData::StructWithIdentity is the best way of achieving this at present.
+ThinModels::StructWithIdentity is the best way of achieving this at present.

 About the table: